tientrinh21/exchangelicious/uni-data/data/japan-nagasaki.md

 ### Application Process

 1. **Nomination**: Your home university must first nominate you for the exchange program.
-2. **Application Submission**: Complete and submit the online application form through the NHL Stenden application portal.
+2. **Application Submission**: Complete and submit the online application form through the Nagasaki University application portal.
 3. **Required Documents**: Provide all necessary documents including transcripts, proof of language proficiency, and financial documentation.
 4. **Acceptance**: Once your application is reviewed, you will receive an acceptance letter if you meet all requirements.
 5. **Pre-Arrival**: Prepare for your arrival by arranging housing, applying for a visa, and attending any pre-departure orientations offered by your home university.

 # Courses

-NHL Stenden offers a wide range of courses across various disciplines including business, hospitality, media, and technology.
+Nagasaki University offers a wide range of courses across various disciplines including humanities, social sciences, science, and engineering.
 Detailed course lists and descriptions will be provided after your acceptance.
 Students are encouraged to select courses early as availability can be limited.

 # Tuition

-As an exchange student, you typically do not pay tuition fees to NHL Stenden, provided there is a bilateral agreement with your home institution.
+As an exchange student, you typically do not pay tuition fees to Nagasaki University, provided there is a bilateral agreement with your home institution.
 However, you are responsible for other fees and living expenses.

 ### Accommodation Costs

-- **On-Campus Housing**: Approximately €2,500 - €4,000 per semester, depending on the type of accommodation.
+- **On-Campus Housing**: Approximately ¥150,000 - ¥300,000 per semester, depending on the type of accommodation.
-- **Off-Campus Housing**: Varies widely, typically ranging from €300 - €700 per month.
+- **Off-Campus Housing**: Varies widely, typically ranging from ¥50,000 - ¥100,000 per month.

 # Housing

-NHL Stenden offers several housing options for international students, including on-campus residences and off-campus accommodations.
+Nagasaki University offers several housing options for international students, including on-campus residences and off-campus accommodations.

 ### On-Campus Housing